Please note prescription requests by telephone are not permitted at either Penryn Surgery, Mawnan Smith Surgery or Stithians Surgery.

-1.Keep the tear off half of the previous prescription, tick the medication you require and drop the slip into the blue box at the surgery.
+- Keep the white counterfoil from the previous prescription, tick the medication you require and drop the slip into the blue box at your surgery.

-3. Post your request to us.
+- Post your request to us.
 If you require the paper prescription to be posted back to you, please enclose a stamped SAE

 Due to an increasing number of requests for repeat prescriptions to be ordered urgently, priority will only be given to medication which you need within 24 hours to prevent you becoming severely unwell.
 Emergency medication includes : diabetic medications, inhalers, angina sprays, anaphylaxis pens and epilepsy medication.

 Most medications can safely be missed for a few days and you may be advised that your prescription will be issued routinely.

-Your medication will be ready for collection at the pharmacy, dispensary or delivery point you have arranged with the practice in advance.
+When ordering your prescriptions online please be aware that: Your medication will be ready for collection at the pharmacy, dispensary or delivery point you have arranged with the practice in advance.
 If you wish to change this please contact the Prescription Desk in person or by phone on 01326 371421.

 Before ordering your prescriptions online, please read the following important information:

 If you are unable to put a tick next to any particular medication and it states, "Needs reviewing by a GP or nurse', then please scroll to the bottom of the order page and make a custom request.
 Type the name and strength in the empty text box and submit your order.
 The doctor will then assess your request.
 You may not need a face to face review so PLEASE DO NOT book an appointment unless you are asked to have one with our clinical pharmacist.